-All applicants are asked to submit their applications electronically (file size not to exceed 5MB) in Word doc or PDF form (size 12 font).
-Drug Development Research Grant applications should be forwarded to Dr Davor Stanic, Research Coordinator, at researchgrants@fightmnd.org.au.
+All applicants are asked to submit their applications electronically (file size not to exceed 5MB) as a PDF.
+Drug Development Grant applications should be forwarded to Dr Davor Stanic, FightMND Research Co-ordinator, at researchgrants@fightmnd.org.au.

 APPLICATION COVER SHEET